digicatapult/bridgeAI-gitops-infra/docs/creating-a-new-production-cluster.md

 ### Prerequisites

-- A Kubernetes cluster
+- A Kubernetes cluster - It is recommended that you setup this cluster using terraform as described [here](https://github.com/digicatapult/bridgeAI-tf-infra)
-  - [external-dns](https://github.com/kubernetes-sigs/external-dns) installed and configured to your choice of DNS provider
-  - The ability to create `loadBalancer` in your PaaS of choice
 - openssl or some other method of creating rsa keys (Github Deploy key is fine).

 ### Procedure